-To comply with FCC RF exposure requirements in section 1.1307, a minimum separation distance of 1.3 feet is required between the antenna and all occupational persons, and a minimum separation distance of 3.0 feet is required between the antenna and all public persons.
+To comply with FCC RF exposure requirements in section 1.1307, a minimum separation distance of 0.4-meters (15.75-inches) is required between the antenna and all persons.

 Antenna Installation

 WARNING: It is installer's responsibility to ensure that when using the outdoor antenna in the United States (or where FCC rules apply), only those antennas certified with the product are used.
 The use of any antenna other than those certified with the product is expressly forbidden in accordance to FCC rules CFR47 part 15.204.
 The installer should configure the output power level of antennas, according to country regulations and per antenna type.
 Professional installation is required of equipment with connectors to ensure compliance with health and safety issues.